Silver Mountain (San Bernardino County, California)

-Silver Mountain is a summit east of La Delta in San Bernardino County, California.
+Silver Mountain is a summit that is located east of La Delta in San Bernardino County in the US state of California.
 It rises to an elevation of 4,170 ft.
+It is located near Victorville and Apple Valley.

 History

-In January 1873, a strike on Silver Mountain at what became the Oro Grande Mine, found ore that ran $160 in gold and $18 in silver per ton.
+In January 1873, the San Bernardino Guardian had reported that near Lane's Ranch, a strike on Silver Mountain at what became the Oro Grande Mine, ore that ran $160 in gold and $18 in silver per ton.
 This led to the organization of the Silver Mountain Mining District.